SverreWisloff/TackingMaster/README.md

 And I am happy to hear what you think about it

-The code for the app is here:
+The code for the app can be studied here:
 <a href="https://github.com/SverreWisloff/TackingMaster/">https://github.com/SverreWisloff/TackingMaster/</a>

 Happy sailing!